Divorce and Legal Separation

 Combine the forms into a single packet (a .pdf file) that you can download, email, & print

-Included in the packet will be BLANK FORMS for your spouse: these are for you to have served on your spouse along with your completed, stamped forms.
+Include BLANK forms for your spouse: these are for you to have served on your spouse along with your completed, stamped forms

-For help online, click to register for a workshop to fill out all the forms to start a divorce or legal separation case.
+For help from self-help center staff online, click to register for a workshop to fill out all the forms to start a divorce or legal separation case.

 When Is a Divorce Final?

-The soonest you can be divorced is 6 months and one day from the earliest of these dates:
+The soonest your divorce can be final is 6 months and one day from the earliest of these dates:

 - The date your spouse or partner was served with the Summons (FL-110) and Petition (FL-100),